-The title of the game "Sword Master" to me sounds a lot like a classic dungeon crawling rpg.
-Surprising it is not; the game is centered around on your sword welding character.
+The title of the game "Sword Master" to me sounds a lot like a classic dungeon crawling RPG.
+Surprising, it is not; the game is centered around on your sword welding character.
 Sword Master is your typical side-scroller action adventure game.
-The goal of the game is to fight thru various levels, trying to defeat the evil wizard and demon.
+The goal of the game is to fight through various levels, trying to defeat the evil wizard and demon.

-Your character walks thru the various levels, swinging his sword at anything that comes in his way.
-As you proceed thru a level you’ll come across a mid-level boss every couple of screens.
+Your character walks through the various levels, swinging his sword at anything that comes in his way.
+As you proceed through a level, you’ll come across a mid-level boss every couple of screens.
 None of the mid-level bosses are too difficult to defeat, but some can take longer than others to defeat.
 Most of the mid-level bosses have the same abilities as you, a sword and a shield.
-These bosses can block your attacks so figuring out their pattern of attack becomes crucial to easily defeating these bosses.
+These bosses can block your attacks, so figuring out their pattern of attack becomes crucial to easily defeating these bosses.

 End level – Bosses: